elvir92/vocation/README.md

 This project is built with angular and meteor.

-You can see demo : https://elvir-ademir.scalingo.io/

 ### Prerequisites

-We need to have meteor installed on your machine.
+You need to have meteor installed on your machine.

 ```
 https://www.meteor.com/install
 ```

-### Installing
+### Installing dependencies

 ```
 meteor npm install
 ```

+### Running application

 ```
 meteor --port 3000